SNOmad1/Cardinal-Project/README.md

 [Cardinal](https://cardinalapps.xyz) is an ecosystem of apps for your digital media.
 Use Cardinal Server to index your music, photos, books, and TV & movies, and use the various client apps to browse your libraries and consume your media.

+Looking for help using Cardinal apps?
+Join us in [Discord](https://discord.com/invite/WWXngggPp4) or check out the [Help](https://help.cardinalapps.xyz) site.

 ## Apps

 **Items in bold have been released**, *items in italics are either in development or planned for the future*.